 “We can get a truly accurate, data-driven picture of what these kids are and aren’t doing,” Kirksey said.
-“Hopefully [that will] help us build some direct correlations from the top down so they understand how important physical activity is to increasing their learning abilities in the classroom.
-As a data driven organization, I’m eager to give these kids responsibility, have them take ownership [of the data] – not just for grade purposes but for their lifelong health and what they can do to better their education by being physically fit.”
+“Hopefully help us build some direct correlations from the top down so they understand how important physical activity is to increasing their learning abilities in the classroom.
+As a data driven organization, I’m eager to give these kids responsibility, have them take ownership – not just for grade purposes but for their lifelong health and what they can do to better their education by being physically fit.”

 The data that students and teachers automatically receive from the IHT Spirit System will be motivating on several fronts.
 First, teachers want students to understand how they are working so they learn when and how to push themselves.

 “We’ve gotten them where they enjoy fitness,” said IDEA PE teacher Jermaine Brown.
 “Now, with the monitor being on their wrist, they can see it.
 I can see it and it gives us something we can show to the parent.
 For me, being the coach, I can go by the scholars and tell them ‘I know you say you’re running hard,’ but you’re still in the blue.’
 I let them know I need them to work harder.
 I can tell them that ‘I need you in the yellow or red’ really quickly.”